There are no items in your bag at this time.

 Here's what you can do to get started on the road to helping your skin feel and appear firmer and tighter.
 Using what really works will get you closer to the results you want!

 - Products loaded with antioxidants and skin-restoring ingredients are incredibly important.
-These two types of ingredients help defend against environmental attack and help renew the appearance of firmness and lift.
+These two types of ingredients help defend against environmental attack and help bring about a firmer, more lifted look.
 Potent antioxidants and skin-restoring ingredients make all the difference in the world for skin.

-- Daily use of a leave-on, gentle salicylic acid (BHA) or glycolic acid (AHA) exfoliant can make a huge difference—we can't stress this enough.
-Along with exfoliating for noticeably and dramatically smoother and more hydrated skin, these ingredients help skin's resiliency bounce back.
-You don't need to use both an AHA and BHA, one or the other is fine; if you like, you can alternate them.
+- Daily use of a leave-on, gentle salicylic acid (BHA) or glycolic acid (AHA) exfoliant can make a huge difference.
+Along with exfoliating for noticeably and dramatically smoother and more hydrated skin, they help skin's resiliency bounce back.
+You don't need to use both, one or the other is fine; if you like, you can alternate them.

-- Retinol and niacinamide applied topically can improve almost every aspect of your skin.
-Both are skin-transforming, superhero ingredients that can address almost every imaginable skin concern—appearance of wrinkles, loss of firmness, and enlarged pores—and can revive the look of plump, youthful suppleness.
+- Retinol and niacinamide are skin-transforming, superhero ingredients that can address almost every imagineable skin concern—appearance of wrinkles, loss of firmness, and enlarged pores—and can revive the look of plump, youthful suppleness.

 The products mentioned above are the best anti-aging and anti-sagging products you can consider, whether from Paula's Choice or another company.
 And remember: It is important that your skincare products are in airtight packaging—not in jars—to give those superstar (and delicate) ingredients the best chance of working effectively!
 That's because many of those hero ingredients, such as retinol, vitamin C, and other antioxidants, degrade if exposed to air and light.